Gattocrucco/lsqfitgp/docs/userguide/components.rst

 .. image:: components4.png

-If there was this more convenient way of dealing with latent components, why didn't we introduce it right away?
+If there was this more convenient way of dealing with latent components, why didn't we explain first?
 The reason is that it is not as general as managing the components manually with an explicit field. :meth:`~GP.defproc` defines processes which are independent of each other; to have nontrivial a priori correlations it is necessary to put the process index in the domain such that kernel can manipulate it.
 We did this at the end of :ref:`multiout` when we introduced an anticorrelation between the random walk components by multiplying the kernel with ``lgp.Categorical(dim='coord', cov=[[1, -0.99], [-0.99, 1]])``.